 Throughout his career, Chacon served as a member and senior leader with the Hispanic Employee Council for Foreign Affairs Agencies (HECFAA).

 He noted, “Lino Gutiérrez was a founding father of HECFAA.
 As we mark Hispanic Heritage Month and celebrate the contributions of Hispanic American diplomats, I would like to thank Ambassador Lino Gutiérrez for his advocacy through HECFAA and as the Executive Director of the Una Chapman Cox Foundation to make the Foreign Service more reflective of America’s amazing diversity.”

 Chacon continued: “…we could not have a better friend and supporter than Secretary Blinken.
 He has made it clear that he is committed to ensuring that all voices, including the voices of historically underrepresented or marginalized groups, are part of foreign discussions and that those voices are heard and respected.”

 Outside of the State Department, Chacon remains involved in AMIGOS as a board member because, he says, “it was the most consequential experience of my youth and put me on the road to a wonderful career in public service.
 Like so many first-generation-to-college students, I didn’t know what I didn’t know.
 As Supreme Court Justice Sotomayor has said about her own unlikely journey, you can’t know you want to be something when you grow up if you don’t know that that thing even exists.
 But life takes you places you never thought you’d go.”

-Chacon currently serves as Special Charge d’ Affaires, ad interim, at U.S. Embassy Ottawa.
+Chacon served as Special Charge d’ Affaires at U.S. Embassy Ottawa from June to November 2021 before retiring from the Foreign Service.
 He continues to actively mentor and encourage the next generation to pursue careers in public service so they too can experience a career that can take them places they never thought they would go.